1,000+ Opportunities

 2025 cycle closed August 10, 2025.
 Next opportunity opens summer 2026.

-Research Grants (Equitable Economic Mobility) is sponsored by Ewing Marion Kauffman Foundation.
-The Kauffman Foundation solicits research projects advancing the understanding of how to expand equitable economic mobility and increase opportunity.
-This includes systems-level research approaches incorporating place, centering community, and engaging with systemic and structural impediments to more equitable mobility.
+Research Grants (Equitable Economic Mobility) is a grant from the Ewing Marion Kauffman Foundation that funds research projects advancing understanding of how to expand equitable economic mobility and increase opportunity, particularly in the Kansas City region and nationally.

 Get alerted about grants like this